withastro/astro/packages/integrations/mdx/README.md

 #### Custom components with imported `mdx`

-When rendering imported MDX content, custom components must be passed via the `components` prop.
-If the imported MDX exports custom components, you can pass them as props.
-While doing that, you could also override some mappings:
+When rendering imported MDX content, custom components can be passed via the `components` prop.
+They can also be used to override mappings.

+You can also import any exported components from an MDX file along with `Content`.
+Pass these in to your `<Content />` component using the same `components` prop.

 ```astro title="src/pages/page.astro" "components={{...components, h1: Heading }}"
 ---